 This Brown Butter Buttermilk Skillet Cornbread is my take on southern cornbread, with a lightly sweetened buttermilk base, a coarse yellow cornmeal crumb, and a perfectly caramelized crust due to the baking magic of a good cast-iron skillet.
 If that weren't delicious enough, this cornbread sets itself apart with a healthy dose of brown butter, which offers subtly nutty, toasty, and caramelized notes among its buttery swirls.

-- 2 cups buttermilk (may sub for lactose-free milk/coconut milk + 2 tbsp apple cider vinegar – see notes)
+- 16 oz (2 cups) buttermilk (may sub for an equal measure of preferred milk + 2 tbsp apple cider vinegar)*

 - 3 large eggs, room temperature